DaveTheMonitor/TMModTutorial/README.md

 ### Enabling The Mod

 Start Total Miner, and create a new world.
 In the mod menu, you should see your newly created mod.
-Simple click it to enable it, then load the world.
+Simply click it to enable it, then load the world.

 ![Enable Mod](Images/EnableMod.png)